somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 to understand the flow of data.
 E.g. if you understand the different phases of the ingest flow you can ensure that the right machines have the optimal hardware configuration.

-In this section we'll explains the different ingest phases and how nodes participate.
+In this section we'll explain the different ingest phases and how nodes participate.

 ## Parsing, Digest and Storage

-There are three phases a incoming data goes through:
+There are three phases a (bulk of) incoming data goes through:

 <figure>
 {{<mermaid align="center">}}